NicoloCavalli95horses/KMS-web-testing/content/01 Notes/prototype pollution.md

 From  [[(Peng Zhou, Yuhan Gao, et al., 2024)]]:
 - **Dynamic fuzzing**: run each JavaScript function with a set of function inputs that are purposely crafted to trigger the pollution (*fuzzing inputs*).
 Then, check if the prototype properties have been polluted accordingly
 - **Static analysis**: track some polluted taints from the selected sources (i.e., the inputs controlled by external users) to a set of predefined [[sink function]]s.
-A vulnerability is confirmed if there is at least one path the taint can be delivered from the sources to the sink (see [[static taint analysis]])
+A vulnerability is confirmed if there is at least one path the taint can be delivered from the sources to the sink (see [[STA (static taint analysis)]])

 ---
 ### References